Power electronics in electric cars

 The inverter in the electric vehicle

-In modern electric vehicles, brushless electric motors are therefore used, such as asynchronous machines or permanently excited synchronous machines, also known as brushless DC machines.
-However, the commutation of the supply voltage in the phases of the motor, and thus the generation of the rotating field required for operation, must be carried out electronically with these motors.
+In modern electric vehicles, brushless electric motors are therefore used.
+These include asynchronous machines or permanently excited synchronous machines, also known as brushless DC machines.
+However, the commutation of the supply voltage in the phases of the motor must be carried out electronically with these motors.
+Thus, they are generating the rotating field required for operation.

 This task is performed by the so-called inverter.
-Three-phase inverters, which can provide the motor with three-phase three-phase current that is variable in frequency and voltage, are the norm in drive concepts available today.
+Three-phase inverters are the norm in drive concepts available today.
+They can provide the motor with three-phase current that is variable in frequency and voltage.

-In this way, voltage-frequency characteristics precisely matched to the drive can be realised, or a motor torque independent of the input voltage and rotating field frequency can be set.
+In this way, voltage-frequency characteristics precisely matched to the drive can be realised.
+Alternatively, a motor torque independent of the input voltage and rotating field frequency can be set.

 The reaction of a combustion engine to accelerator pedal commands can thus be modelled electrically using appropriately stored characteristic curves.
 These properties are a key factor in the design of the drive system and in optimising the user experience.